In this LitStack Interview:

 Graphic storytelling, in comics and graphic novels, has never been a more robust and popular story form, from the well-known DC and Marvel superhero stories to Dav Pilkey’s mega-bestselling books to the acclaimed work of Raina Telegemeier, to adult titles like Saga and Monstress.

 Editor Joe Illidge has had a front seat to those changes for nearly three decades, beginning with Milestone Media, and continuing to his current work on MPLS Sound and Heavy Metal magazine.
 He was fascinated by the medium from a young age because of its’ unique blend of art and story.
 Like many of us who love the art form, he’s optimistic about its’ future.
-I interviewed him this month about why this type of storytelling is so unique, what makes for a great graphic novel, and his vision for the future of this kind of storytelling.
+I interviewed him about why this type of storytelling is so unique, what makes for a great graphic novel, and his vision for the future of this kind of storytelling.

 LS: How did you get your start as an editor in the graphic novel world?
 What is it like to also write graphic novels?
 What are you currently editing?